AmazingAng/WTF-Solidity/Languages/en/03_Function_en/readme.md

 ## Summary

-In this section, we introduced `solidity` function type. `pure` and `view` keywords are difficult to understand, since they have not appeared in other languages.
+In this section, we introduced `solidity` function type. `pure` and `view` keywords are difficult to understand, since they are not common in other languages.
 You don't need to pay gas fees for calling `pure` or `view` functions, since they don't modify the on-chain data.